ObjectiveTruth/objectivetruth.github.io/_posts/2014-04-30-starting-off-v0-52.md

-What I've been working on today:</strong\>
+##What I've been working on today

 I had a friend help me beta test the app and thankfully found an area where I hard coded the login info using my own credentials for the school!